The CEO of Google recognizes it, Apple is the company that was best able to innovate and move ahead of all, about things that users need.

 Medical devices is an option including a device with sensors able to anticipate a heart attack.
 A sound specialist is working on this device which will be based on the sound produced by the flow of blood to detect abnormal changes.
 We remember Steve Jobs, in his final hours, complained that the design of the oxygen mask that was put on his mouth was execrable.
 So it would be his vow to enter the medical field.

 Apple has also made numerous acquisition (for $500 million in the last quarter of 2013 ) in the field of software.

 We still do not know what will be the choice of Apple for its next major product, but if it goes through an acquisition, it will not be the Steve Jobs way.
 And if it does not bring dream, it is not a true Apple product.

 Does Apple will build an electric car?
 The word spread after the firm has hired amount of engineers in the field of batteries and automobile, especially from Tesla.
-This is unlikely since as explained in an article by JL Gassée that automobile is far less profitable than IT.
+This is unlikely explains JL Gassée (former vice-CEO of Apple) because automobile is far less profitable than IT.
 Apple's earnings are higher than those of General motor.
-But there is much to do in mobile applications in a car, electric or not.
-And for improved batteries.